 "NeMLA Reads Together" promotes a novel written by our invited speaker for all our attendees to read during the year preceding our convention.

-NeMLA members are encouraged to read Manhattan Beach in preparation for the opening address and to submit a question they would like to ask the author using our mobile app.
+NeMLA members are encouraged to read Lost Children Archive in preparation for the opening address and to submit a question they would like to ask the author.